ldgabbay/jwplayer/fl5/doc/publishers/crossdomain.rst

    http://videos.myserver.com/crossdomain.xml

 Before the Flash Player attempts to load XML files, SWF files or raw data from any domain other than the one hosting the *player.swf*, it checks the remote site for the existence of such a *crossdomain.xml* file.
 If Flash finds it, and if the configuration permits external access of its data, then the data is loaded.
-The file is not loaded or the data is not shown.
+If not, the secure operation will not be allowed.

 Allow All Example
 ^^^^^^^^^^^^^^^^^